Chart Color Schemes

 In terms of cultural diversity, Richmond records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Richmond's population shows above-average cultural diversity, with 20.6% born overseas and 13.5% speaking a language other than English at home.
-Christianity is the dominant religion in Richmond, accounting for 57.4%.
-The most significant overrepresentation is seen in 'Other', comprising 2.0%, compared to Greater Sydney's 1.1%.
+Richmond's cultural diversity was found to be above average, with 20.6% of its population born overseas and 13.5% speaking a language other than English at home.
+Christianity was the main religion in Richmond, comprising 57.4% of people.
+However, the most notable overrepresentation was in the 'Other' category, which comprised 2.0% of Richmond's population compared to Greater Sydney's 1.4%.

 Frequently Asked Questions - Diversity